The Japan Rail Pass: What You Need to Know - Japanspecialist

 - Highway buses

-- JR trains that use non-JR tracks
+- JR trains that run on non-JR tracks

-- Any transport in Okinawa
+- Any transportation in Okinawa

 That is not to say that you need to plan routes to avoid extra fees meticulously, but simply to be aware that you may need to pay a little extra here and there if you get on the subway.
 Just don't jump straight onto the fastest shinkansen!